tomkaXX/Dev-challenge/README.md

 </div>

-> Step 8:
+> Step 8: 🤖

-Step 8 - create or add a fan page for toby bot
+Create or add a Fan page for Toby Bot

 <br>
 <div align ="center">
   <img width="800" height="400" src="https://media.giphy.com/media/1G28uDOVJRjlRVU3zZ/giphy.gif">
 </div>

 > Step 9

-: step 9 - generate access token
-get access token to dialogflow
+Generate access token > get this access token to dialogflow:
- - verify token -(hello worl in our case) and copy back that verify url
+> Then create a verify token in DF ("helloworld" in our case),
+> Now copy the Callback url provided by DF,
-Click on "start"
+> And Finally, Click on "start bot" ✅

 > Step 10

-:  step 10 - add Callback URl at facebook for develoeprs paste verify token at facebook console
+Add the Callback URl from DF to Facebook for Developers console
+> Also copy/paste the verify token created on DF to Facebook Console
+> Click on verify and save ✅

 > Step 11

-: step 11 come to facebook developer console - add callback url verify tocken we created on dialogflow - click on verify and safe

-> Step 11

- step 11 - add subscriptions to the webhooks select messeges
+In the FB Messenger set up, add the following subscriptions to the webhooks (messeges):

 ```
-messages
+- messages
-messaging_postbacks
+- messaging_postbacks
-message_deliveries
+- message_deliveries
-message_reads
+- message_reads
 ```
-Click on Save it
+And Click on Save it ✅

 > Step 12

-step 12
-- try your bot inegrations
-Go to your fun page and sent a message
+Try your bot inegration> Go to your fan page > And click on the Get started button
-Get sterted button

 <br>
 <div align ="center">